roktcode/todocli/README.md

 You can add tasks from Stdin, or using flags...

-** Download the binary version from the releases section n the right
+**Download the binary version from the releases section n the right

 Platforms supported:
+- Linux x86/x64
+- Windows x86/x64
 - macOS x64
-- Linux x86/x46
-- Windwos x86/x64

 This was an application in the book [Powerful Command-Line Applications in Go](https://pragprog.com/titles/rggo/powerful-command-line-applications-in-go/), which I recommend  you to buy!